 Letters from credit unions and all kinds of insurance companies describing it as a one size fits all life insurance policy.

-No, term life insurance is not the best thing since sliced bread.
+Term life insurance is not the best thing since sliced bread for someone 55-90.

-Well, maybe if your a healthy 25 and starting a family and need to protect income and/or your home.
+Well, maybe if your a healthy, 25 year old starting a family and needing to protect income and/or your home.

 Or…